"

 • Blogger – free blogging site owned by Google

-• WordPress – free blogging site and open source code for custom integration
+• WordPress – a free blogging site and open source code for custom integration

 • TypePad – fee-based blogging site